Nael-Studio/nael-platform/examples/basic-http/README.md

    bun run --filter @nl-framework/example-basic-http start
    ```

    The server listens on `http://localhost:4000` by default.
 Edit `config/default.yaml` to change host/port or the greeting message.
+All startup and shutdown events are logged through the shared logger.

 ## Try it out